 In December 2020, we revised our new Complaints Policy to comply with changes described in the Housing Ombudsman Complaint Handling Code.
 The main change is that the number of stages has been reduced from 3 stages to 2 stages.
 You can view the full Complaints Policy by clicking here.

-• Stage 1 – investigation of the complaint: The investigation is usually carried out by the member of staff appropriately placed to deal with the area of complaint raised, and is overseen by the “complaints officer”.
-There are also occasions when the complaints officer will carry out the stage 1 investigation.
+• Stage 1 – investigation of the complaint: The investigation is usually carried out by the member of staff appropriately placed to deal with the area of complaint raised, and is overseen by the Complaints Officer.
+Our Complaints Officer is Kerry Phillips.
+There are also occasions when the Complaints Officer will carry out the stage 1 investigation.